vasylenko/devdosvid.blog/content/posts/2024/Mastering-AWS-API-Gateway-V2-HTTP-and-AWS-Lambda-with-Terraform/index.md

 ---
 title: "Mastering AWS API Gateway V2 HTTP and AWS Lambda With Terraform"
 date: 2024-01-09T03:33:10+01:00
-summary: The article provides insights into using AWS API Gateway V2 and Lambda with Terraform for efficient, cost-effective serverless solutions.
+summary: The article provides insights into using AWS API Gateway and AWS Lambda with Terraform for efficient, cost-effective serverless solutions.
-description: The article provides insights into using AWS API Gateway V2 and Lambda with Terraform for efficient, cost-effective serverless solutions.
+description: The article provides insights into using AWS API Gateway and AWS Lambda with Terraform for efficient, cost-effective serverless solutions.
 cover:
-    image: cover-image.png
+    image: cover-image.jpg
     relative: true
     alt: "Illustration of a cloud symbol containing icons of a gear, an API symbol, and geometric shapes, representing cloud computing and API management."
 tags: [